manu-p-1/cvrp/README.md

   --oxo               use order crossover
-  -i [], --indent []  the indentation amount of the result string -P, --pgen          prints the current generation
+  -i [], --indent []  the indentation amount of the result string -P, --pgen          prints the current generation -A, --agen          prints the average fitness every 1000 generations
 ```